tokyocplusplus/tokyocplusplus/README.md

 void main()
 {
-    string print = "Hello!!
-I'm a graphics programmer and this my github page!";
+    DrawString("Helloǃǃ I'm a graphics programmer and this my github pageǃ");
 }
 ```